ipa-cmh/ros2_canopen/canopen/sphinx/01_general/overview.rst

   A colcon package wrapper for the lelycore canopen library, for convenient installation with rosdep.

+* **canopen_interfaces**:

+  The ros2 interface definitions for non standard messages and services used by ros2_canopen.

 * **canopen_core**:

   Contains the core structures of the ros2_canopen stack such as the device manager